 Earning travel rewards is a great way to earn free travel, but many cards charge a premium for access to points and miles programs.
 The Bank of America® Travel Rewards credit card is an excellent vehicle to earn bonus points for travel statement credits without the hassle of an annual fee.
 Moreover, if you’re a Bank of America Preferred Rewards Member, the pathway to building up points quickly is even easier.
-But is the simple bonus rewards program structure and sign-up bonus enough to make the Bank of America Travel Rewards credit card worth having?
+But is the simple bonus rewards program structure and sign-up bonus enough to make the Bank of America® Travel Rewards credit card worth having?
+Here’s what you need to know.

-The Bank of America Travel Rewards card comes with a one-time 25,000-point welcome bonus after you spend $1,000 on your card in the first 90 days from account opening.
-Each point is valued at one cent; so the 25,000-point bonus is the equivalent of a $250 statement credit towards travel purchases.
+The Bank of America® Travel Rewards card comes with a one-time 25,000-point welcome bonus after you spend $1,000 on your card in the first 90 days from account opening.
+Each point is valued at one cent; so the 25,000-point bonus is the equivalent of a $250 statement credit toward travel purchases.

 Your points are used for a statement credit to pay for travel expenses, including hotels, flights, cruises, vacation packages and rental cars.
 You can even redeem your points to pay for baggage fees.